 - (1) Operate the touchscreen with fingers.
 The touchscreen does not react with nails. - (2) The use of gloves, work gloves, etc. will have effects such as the deterioration of the operation feeling depending on the material and thickness of the gloves. - (3) The initialization process is performed for 3 seconds after the power is turned ON.
 Do not touch the touchscreen with a finger, hold a palm over, put the conductive objects such as metals on, etc., during the initialization. - (4) If the surface of the touchscreen gets dirt, wipe it off with soft cloth. - (5) Make sure to ground FG terminal of the personal computer unit at one ground point.
-Refer to "5.2.1 Connection of Frame Ground (FG)".

-Otherwise, touchscreen reaction time and usability will remarkably deteriorate.
+Refer to "5.2.1 Connection of Frame Ground (FG)". - Otherwise, touchscreen reaction time and usability will remarkably deteriorate. - (6) Do not place a device which removes static electricity such as an ionizer.
+The static electricity-removing device may worsen the response and usability of the touchscreen.